Valer100/winaccent/docs/colors/accent-color-and-shades.md

     </div>

 !!! note
-    In Windows 8.x there's no accent palette generation algorithm.
+    In Windows 8.x, 7 and Vista, there's no accent palette generation algorithm.
 For maintaining compatibility, winaccent will automatically generate a palette using a custom algorithm that tries to immitate the one from Windows 10.
 It's not perfect, but there's still room for improvement.

     Using the same accent color as in the example above with Windows 10 and 11 on Windows 8.1 will give this result (Windows 8.0 is limited to only a few predefined accent colors):